 Congregation of the Messiah is a member parish of the Syro-Chaldean Church of North America.
 The history of this church stems out of the work of Saint Thomas the Apostle in India.
 In 1902 in order to extend the evangelical work of this eastern catholic church to the English speaking world, Ulric Vernon Herford was consecrated a bishop for England and subsequently, his bishops brought the church to the United States.
-Congregation of the Messiah was one of its first parishes beginning in September 1974.
+Congregation of the Messiah was one of its first parishes in the United Sates beginning in September 1974.

-Studies from Nyack College and earned his Master of Professional Studies Degree in Ministry from New York Theological Seminary.
+In 2004, Fr.
+David Flores was installed as senior pastor.
+He received his bachelor’s degree in Church Studies from Nyack College and earned a Master of Professional Studies Degree in Ministry from New York Theological Seminary.
 In 2014, Fr.
 David was consecrated Bishop of the Westchester Diocese.